Benefits of Ashwagandha

 May Reduce Anxiety

 Suppose you read my blog, 5 Herbs to Reduce Stress & Anxiety.
-In that case, you know anxiety and stress usually go hand-in-hand, so it's no wonder Ashwagandha has also successfully treated anxiety.
-Actually, in a 6-week study, researchers found that 88 percent of the people who took ashwagandha had a reduction in anxiety levels (11).
-Another study found that Ashwagandha was a viable option for naturopathic care in anxiety after 75 participants were followed for eight weeks.
-It had significant benefits, including their mental health, concentration levels, lack of fatigue, social functionality, vitality, and more (12).
-I highly recommend Earthley’s Anxiety Relief for anxiety-relieving benefits.
+In that case, you know anxiety and stress usually go hand-in-hand, so it’s no wonder Ashwagandha has also successfully treated anxiety.
+Actually, in a 6-week study, researchers found that 88 percent of participants who took ashwagandha had a reduction in anxiety levels (11).
+Another study found that ashwagandha was a viable option for naturopathic care in anxiety after following 75 participants for eight weeks.
+Ashwagandha significantly benefited their mental health, concentration levels, fatigue, social functionality, vitality, and more (12).

 May Help Adrenal Fatigue

-Cortisol is your body's primary stress hormone made by the adrenal glands and works with certain parts of the brain to control mood, motivation, and fear, also known as fight-or-flight.
+Cortisol is your body’s primary stress hormone made by the adrenal glands and works with certain parts of the brain to control mood, motivation, and fear, also known as fight-or-flight.
 When cortisol levels become chronically elevated, your body will be on high alert, resulting in an alteration or complete shutting down of functions.
 Elevated cortisol levels can impair your digestive, reproductive, immune systems, and growth processes (13).
-In one study involving chronically stressed adults, participants supplemented Ashwagandha and found it significantly reduced cortisol levels (14), which can help improve adrenal fatigue.
-I highly recommend Earthley's Master Tonic for adrenal fatigue relief.
+In one study involving chronically stressed adults, participants supplemented ashwagandha and found it significantly reduced cortisol levels (14), which can help improve adrenal fatigue.

 May Support Heart Health